-It’s still your job to convert them and make them pay you money.
+It’s still your job to convert them and encourage them to pay you money.

-Make sure you’ve done everything to convert as much as possible, before starting to advertise.
-If you send 1000 people to your landing page through AdWords and convert at 1%, you’ll make $1000 with a $100 product.
+Make sure that you’ve done everything possible to convert visitors, before starting to advertise.
+If you send 1000 people to your landing page through Google Ads and convert at 1%, you’ll make $1000 with a $100 product.
 Imagine increasing that to 2%.

-You’d instantly double your money and thus be able to spend more on ads.
+You’d instantly double your money and be able to spend more on ads.

-If done right, Google AdWords has a positive reinforcement effect, but your landing page needs to convert.
+If done right, Google Ads has a positive reinforcement effect, but your landing page needs to convert.

-After spending quarter of a million dollars on conversion rate optimization (CRO) it breaks my heart to see generic, boring offers, like this one from citibank:
+After spending a quarter of a million dollars on conversion rate optimization (CRO), it breaks my heart to see generic, boring offers, like this one from Citibank:

-They offer some kind of bank account, that has no obvious benefits over well, any other bank account.
+They offer some kind of bank account.
+But, it has no obvious benefits over, well, any other bank account.

-Even worse, then they want me to enter a ton of information.
+Even worse, they also want me to enter a ton of information.

 Here are 4 main points to consider:

 - Keep the design simple.
-Don’t cram your page with tons of videos, animations and fancy design that takes to load forever.
+Don’t cram your page with tons of videos, animations, and fancy design that take forever to load.

-- Make the headline powerful and stand out.
-It’s the first thing people read.
+- Make the headline powerful and make it stand out.
+It’s the first thing that people read.
 It better be good.

 - Write clear copy.
-Don’t try to sound smart by using complex terms no one understands.
-Write as if you talk.
+Don’t try to sound smart by using complex terms that no one understands.
+Write as you speak.
 Be as clear as possible about what you have to offer.

 Want an example of a job well done?
 Check out Lyft.